wesley-petit/missile-command-effect/README.md

 # Missile Command Effect
 ## About The Project
-Missile Command Effect is an Oculus Game (VR) produce in a 3 weeks game jam in them.
+Missile Command Effect is an Oculus Game (VR) produce in a 3 weeks game jam.

 The theme for our jam is "Effect", inspired by Tetris Effect.
 The idea is to create an experience from a simple arcade game, adding impactful VR visuals and music-visual synchronization.